JeffreyPhelps/NewsScraper/README.md

 # News Scraper

-Created during mod-18 of the University of Denver's full-stack web dev bootcamp.
-This app uses Cheerio to scrape news articles from a site and allows the user to make comments and delete them.
-Uses a Mongo databse and Mongoose to store comments and articles.
+Created during mod-18 of the University of Denver's full-stack web dev bootcamp 2017/2018.
+This app uses Cheerio to scrape news articles from a specific news site and allows the user to make comments on each artcle and delete them.
+The app uses a Mongo databse and Mongoose to store comments and articles.

 ## Live Heroku App Link
 https://news-scraper-3000.herokuapp.com/